norweeg/self-hosted-docker-server-templates/README.md

 ## Starting Your Stack

 At your system's command prompt, change directory to the base directory your local copy of this repository and run the following command:

+`docker-compose -f docker-compose.base.yaml config`

+This will check to make sure that the edits you made to any relevant .env files are valid.
+You can also do this later as you add more files to your stack with the -f option. (see below)

 `docker-compose -f docker-compose.base.yaml up -d`